bitrix24/b24restdocs/api-reference/imopenlines/openlines/chat-bots/imopenlines-bot-session-operator.md

-# Switch the dialogue to a free operator imopenlines.bot.session.operator
+# Switch the dialog to a free operator imopenlines.bot.session.operator

 {% note warning "We are still updating this page" %}